 Your car’s manual should tell you where to find the jack (to lift the car off the ground) and the wheel brace (the tool to undo the wheel nuts).
 They’re most likely to be with the spare wheel under the floor of the boot, but the manual will tell you where, along with the place to put the jack so you don’t damage the underside of the car when you lift it.

 The first thing to do is to loosen the wheel nuts while the wheel is still on the ground.
-The nuts should be obvious on alloy wheels, but if you have steel wheels, you may need to prise the hubcaps off to see the fixings.
+The nuts should be obvious on alloy wheels, but if you have steel wheels, you may need to prise the plastic wheel covers off to see the fixings.
 If you lift the car up first, you’ll have the job of holding the wheel still while you try to loosen the nuts.
 The nuts are likely to be on quite tightly, in which case you’ll need the extra leverage afforded by the wheel brace to undo them initially.

 Next you’ll need to get the jack and the spare wheel out of the car.
 It’s best to get everything you need out of the car before you lift it with the jack, so you don’t end up causing the car to rock when it’s in the air by lifting things out of it.
 For the same reason, don’t let passengers try to get in and out of the car when it’s on the jack, even if they’re standing outside the car getting cold.

 Jacking up the car